GreenFrogMCBE/GreenFrogMCBE/README.md

 ## Forking Rules

 1. You are not allowed to sell your fork
-2. You are not allowed to change you fork license
+2. You are not allowed to change your fork license
 3. Credit me and GreenFrogMCBE somewhere

 ## Servers that run this software